Regenerative Wine Farming: What it is and why it matters to our farm and the earth

 Improving soil health is at the heart of our farming practices.

-Our commitment to Biodynamic and Regenerative wine farming at Eco Terreno Wines & Vineyards
+Our commitment to Regenerative wine farming at Eco Terreno Wines & Vineyards

-In 2014, Mark Lyon, our Founder, embarked on the challenging three-year process required for Biodynamic classification by the governing body, Demeter.
+In 2014, Mark Lyon, our Founder, embarked on the challenge of farming in partnership with nature.
 Inspired by a trip to the famed Bordeaux wine region in France, where he noted the subtle nuance of depth and sense of place in the wines, he vowed to capture this expression of regenerative, clean farming in his own wines.
 Since then, we’ve been committed to the regenerative farming movement both as a way to produce outstanding, pure wines from grapes free of fertilizer and pesticide, but more importantly as a way to do the right thing for our planet and our future.

-We believe so strongly in this, we implemented the strict practices required to be certified as both Biodynamic and organic farmers long before regenerative farming became a popular term.
-To put this in perspective, of the approximate 11,000 wineries in the US, only about 80 of them are certified by Demeter as Biodynamic winegrowers.
+We believe so strongly in this, we implemented the strict practices required to be certified as an organic estate long before regenerative farming became a popular term.
+A small percentage of wineries are certified organic and we were one of the pioneers in the movement.
 We also leave 10 percent of our land unfarmed and available to our wildlife, providing a safe, healthy environment and habitat for bees, birds, insects, and other animals to live and thrive.

 Shop Eco Terreno wines